Guidelines for Applying for Membership in Academy for Excellence in Education

-In the first step, applicants will be required to submit the following three items from the credentialing packet in a pdf format:
+In the first step, applicants will be required to submit the following two items here: AEE Application Submission- 2024

 - Application/Nomination letter: A letter stating reasons you believe you are an appropriate candidate for the Academy, based on your areas of strength as defined under Membership Selection Criteria

-- Curriculum Vitae: A CV in which you have highlighted your educational accomplishments
+- Curriculum Vitae: A CV in which you have highlighted visually using a highlighting tool your educational accomplishments

 Upon being invited to submit a full credentialing packet, each candidate is responsible for assembling and submitting a completed educator portfolio and a reflective teaching statement, and soliciting at least 3 letters of recommendation.